LuZhang0128/Perspectives/README.md

 # Overview
 The code and data in this repository is for the Perspectives Class Project, Spring 2022, at the University of Chicago.

 The purpose of this class project is to evaluate the Fringe Effect of Social Movement Organizations (SMOs) in Online Social Movements.
+More specifically, I want to study the BlackLivesMatter movement, and see how SMOs' popularies and display of emotion changed after the death of George Floyd.

 The [code](https://github.com/LuZhang0128/Perspectives/blob/main/Collected%20data%20and%20initial%20findings.ipynb) is written in Python 3.7 on Google Colab. <br>
 All data used in this project, as well as the saved outputs, can be found [in this folder](https://drive.google.com/drive/folders/1Y1267sa7shpWpW31RBivD_CmDNQ07AeC?usp=sharing).